duarteocarmo/BigData_WikipediaInspector/index.md

 #### Querying for the whole of Wikipedia

-When querying the whole of Wikipedia, a couple of things have to change:
+When querying the whole of Wikipedia, a couple of things change:

 - The input for the regex query is every line that was cleaned in Part 2.
 - For each pattern, the results are saved in a text file